 – Being better at communicating with your partner.

-It is particularly effective when used with medications, especially counselling, which is reportedly the most effective combination by the Mayo Clinic.
+It is particularly effective when used with medications, especially counselling, which is reportedly the most effective combination, according to the Mayo Clinic.
 PE can be addressed through couples therapy, which helps to eliminate relationship dynamics that exacerbate the issue.
 The sessions usually take weeks to months, and people continue to feel the benefits even after discontinuation.

 Drugs to Treat Premature Ejaculation: Evidence-Based in 2026.

-In the United States, no FDA-approved drugs are specifically used to treat PE, although there are a number of off-label drugs that are first-line according to AUA guidelines.
+In the United States, no FDA-approved drugs are specifically used to treat PE, although some off-label drugs are first-line according to AUA guidelines.

 The most investigated are Selective Serotonin Reuptake Inhibitors (SSRIs):

-– Paroxetine (usually most effective), sertraline, fluoxetine, or citalopram, daily or on demand.
+– Paroxetine (usually most effective), dapoxetine, sertraline, fluoxetine, or citalopram, daily or on demand.

 – They augment serotonin to postpone ejaculation (takes effect within 5-10 days, completes within 2-3 weeks).